NicholasChua/siem_osint_automation/README.md

 ### `vt_domain_osint.py`

-This script takes in domains as input and queries VirusTotal for information on the domains.
-The script then outputs the response to the console.
-The script will output the domain, the IP addresses, alternate domains, which vendors consider it malicious, and how many vendors detected it as malicious.
+This script takes in a domain as input and queries VirusTotal for information on the domain.
+The script then outputs the response to a .json file.
+The file is then further processed to extract relevant information (e.g. IP addresses, alternate domains, which vendors consider it malicious) and return it to the user.

 ```bash
 python vt_domain_osint.py -d polyfill.io